AMIrene/readme_generator/develop/README.md

-# This is a test of the app
+# This is a demo of the readme generator.

   ## Table of Contents:
   1. [Description](#description)